 Behold the lovely clean waters

 With no humankind to bother, throw garbage, or emit pollutants, the water bodies are for a clean surprise.
-The impact of lockdown on the environment, our rivers, water bodies is spectacular.
-The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, Sukhan lake in Chandigarh they all look super stunning, clean and green.
+The impact of lockdown on the environment, our rivers, and water bodies is spectacular.
+The Yamuna in Delhi, Upper Lake In Bhopal, Sabarmati river in Ahemdabad, river Gomti in Lucknow, Sankey lake in Bengaluru, and Sukhan lake in Chandigarh all look super stunning, clean, and green.

 The Ganges is Holy again